lsds/sgx-lkl/README.md

 To run the HelloWorld java program on top of SGX-LKL inside an enclave, run

 ```
-../../../tools/sgx-lkl-java ./sgxlkl-java-fs.img HelloWorld
+sgx-lkl-java ./sgxlkl-java-fs.img HelloWorld
 ```

 `sgx-lkl-java` is a simple wrapper around `sgx-lkl-run` which sets some common JVM arguments in order to reduce its memory footprint.
 It can be found in the `<sgx-lkl>/tools` directory.
-For more complex applications, SGX-LKL or JVM arguments might have to be adjusted, e.g. to increase the enclave size or the size of the JVM heap/metaspace/code cache size, or to enable networking support by providing a TAP/TUN interface via `SGXLKL_TAP`.
+For more complex applications, SGX-LKL or JVM arguments might have to be adjusted, e.g. to increase the enclave size or the size of the JVM heap/metaspace/code cache, or to enable networking support by providing a TAP/TUN interface via `SGXLKL_TAP`.

 If the application runs successfully, you should see an output like this: